cairis-platform/cairis/docs/validation.rst

 GDPR Principle                          Check                      Description
 ======================================  =========================  =================================================================================================================================================
 Lawfulness, Fairness, and Transparency  Fair data processing       Data with privacy properties is processed only if it's recognised as personal data.
-Lawfulness, Fairness, and Transparency  Lawful data handling       A persona working with a task or use case involving personal data is a Data Processor or Data Controller.
+Lawfulness, Fairness, and Transparency  Lawful data handling       A persona working with a task or use case involving personal data is a Data Processor, Data Controller, or Data Subject.
 Lawfulness, Fairness, and Transparency  Necessary processing       Use cases involving personal data are associated with a necessary goal or requirement.
 Purpose Limitation                      Data purpose               Use cases involving personal data are associated with a necessary goal concerned with that personal data.
 Data Minimisation                       Private data processing    Data with privacy properties are accounted for in processes.